rucker/dotfiles-manager/README.md

 **Q**: The script creates bashrc/bash_profile and .bashrc/.bash_profile.
 Why two versions of each?
 **A**: bashrc/bash_profile are what I commit to GitHub.
 They are for show.
 These files do not contain the contents of bash_private, whereas their dotted counterparts do.
 **Q**: I deleted a file and now the script fails.
 What gives?
 **A**: Anything in the .gitignore file is considered optional.
 Everything else is considered required.
 Renaming or removing anything not git-ignored will cause problems.
 **Q**: If this script is for managing dotfiles, why are you keeping and sourcing external scripts?
 **A**: The idea is for those scripts' functionality to be availble during my bash session.
 Since I could produce the same effect by writing the contents of those scripts to `.bashrc/.bash_profile`, I think this is still in the spirit of managing my dotfiles.

 ## TO DO / Wishlist
 - Allow an entry in bash_private to override an identical entry from another file under version control.
 Example: On a specific machine, I might want to export a custom PS1.
 This should override/take precedence (and ideally, it should replace the existing entry if it's already been compiled to an output file).
 - Implement -v / --verbose switch (possibly implement logging for this).
 - Incorporate [testfixtures](https://pythonhosted.org/testfixtures/index.html) package into tests ([TempDir](https://pythonhosted.org/testfixtures/files.html) in particular).
+- Get a proper sdist and install working via setup.py.
+Part of this is making sense of ["Specify testfixtures in the tests_require parameter of your package’s call to setup in setup.py."](https://pythonhosted.org/testfixtures/installation.html) once `testfixtures` has been implemented.